Pandi Geço: Career

 Eventually he moved to Tirana and from 1948 until 1951 he worked in the first post-war Albanian scientific institution, the Institute of Studies (Instituti i Studimeve), later called the Institute of Sciences (Instituti i Shkencave).

 In 1951 he moved into the academic didactic system as professor of geography at the High Pedagogical Institute of Tirana.
 From 1956-1959 he was a member of the Department of Geodesy in the Faculty of Civic Engineering.

 Between the years 1959-1965 Geço was chief of the Department of Geography of the Faculty of Civil Engineering at the Polytechnic University of Tirana and gave lectures until 1974, the year he retired from teaching.

 He also conducted scientific research and published several articles concerning the regionalization of Albania, climatology, demographics, urban geography, and economic geography.
 Of particular importance is his study Contemplations on the geographical regionalization of Albania (Mendime për rajonizimin gjeografik të Shqipërisë), where, for the first time, Pandi proposed a unique geographical regionalization of Albania, based on the concepts of integral geography.
-He divided Albania into four physical-geographic regions: Northern Mountain Region, Central Mountain Region, Southern Mountain Region and Western Lowlands.
+He divided Albania into four physical-geographic regions: Albanian Alps, Central Mountain Region, Southern Mountain Region and Coastal Lowlands.
 This regionalization system is still used today.

 Geço held the title Professor and published several geographic academic textbooks, analyzing in detail the demographic evolution of the Albanian urban and rural settlements, particularly the capital Tirana.
 He was also involved in cultural exchanges with French scientific teams in Albania due to his high academic profile and proficiency in French.

 After a long career in the field of geography, Geço died in November 1994 in Tirana, at the age of 81.